rebeccabilbro/rebeccabilbro.github.io/_posts/2020-12-07-small-data-delegated-literacy.md

 date:   2020-12-07 10:03
 ---

 In this series on multilingual models, we'll construct a pipeline that leverages a transfer learning model to train a text classifier using text in *one* language, and then apply that trained model to predictions for text in *another* language.
-In this first post, we'll look at the trajectory in expectations about data size over the last 10-15 years and talk about how that informs the model architecture for our text classifier.
+In this first post, we'll look at the trajectory in expectations about data size over the last two decades, and talk about how that informs the model architecture for our text classifier.

 ## The Rise of Small Data